-3. Results and discussion DC performances
+3.1 DC Performances

-The Fig. 2 shows the energy band diagram, it presents the conduction and valence band energies as a function of depth from surface along the vertical direction of the device $GaN/In{0.75}Ga{0.25}N/GaN$.
+Figure 2 shows the energy band diagram since it presents the conduction and valence band energies as a function of depth from surface along the vertical direction of the device $GaN/In{0.75}Ga{0.25}N/GaN$.

-Fig. 2: Energy band diagram of DG-HEMT.
+Figure 2.
+Energy band diagram of DG-HEMT.

-Fig. 3 shows the output characteristics: the drain-source current (Ids) as a function of drain-source voltage (Vds) for different gate-source voltages.
-The drain-source bias is swept from 0 V up to 5.0 V while the gate-source voltage is swept from 0 V to - 2.2 V. The maximum drain current obtained is 1.6A/mm at Vgs = 0.0V.
-This high saturated drain current is obtained with undoped channel and 10 nm of thickness, due to high electron density in the channel, and a knee voltage (Vknee) only of 0.5 V.
+Figure 3 shows the output characteristics: the drain-source current (Ids) as a function of drainsource voltage (Vds) for different gate-source voltages.
+The drain-source bias was swept from 0 V up to 5.0 V while the gate-source voltage was swept from 0 V to - 2.2 V. The maximum drain current obtained is 1.6 A/mm at Vgs = 0.0 V. This high saturated drain current was obtained with undoped channel and 10 nm of thickness, due to the high electron density in the channel and a knee voltage (Vknee) of only 0.5 V.

-Fig. 4 shows the transfer characteristics: the drain-source current (Ids) as a function of gate-source voltage (Vgs) while the drain voltage is fixed at 1.0 V and 5.0 V, and the gate-source voltage was swept from 0.0 V to -3.3 V. The device presents a low threshold voltage due to an excellent control of the channel.
-The threshold voltages were about -2.1 V and -2.25 V for drain-source voltages (Vds) of 1.0 V and 5.0 V, respectively.
+Figure 4 shows the transfer characteristics: the drain-source current (Ids) as a function of gatesource voltage (Vgs) while the drain voltage was fixed at 1.0 V and 5.0 V, and the gate-source voltage was swept from 0.0 V to -3.3 V. The device presents a low threshold voltage due to an excellent control of the channel.
+The threshold voltages were about -2.1 V and -2.25 V for drainsource voltages (Vds) of 1.0 V and 5.0 V, respectively.

-Fig. 5 shows the transconductance (gm) as a function of gate-source voltage (Vgs).
+Figure 5 shows the transconductance (gm) as a function of gate-source voltage (Vgs).
 The transconductance is the expression of the control mechanism of field effect transistors.
 Heterojunction Field Effect Transistors (HFETs) are characterized from all other FETs devices by their high transconductance.
-The simulated device exhibits a maximum transconductance of 800 mS/mm at -1.0 V gate-source voltage while drain-source voltage is fixed at 1.0 V.
+The simulated device exhibits a maximum transconductance of 800 mS/mm at -1.0 V gate-source voltage while drain-source voltage was fixed at 1.0 V.

-Fig. 3: The drain-source current as a function of drain source voltage while Vgs is swept from 0.0 V to -2.2 V, and Vds from 0.0 V to 5.0 V.
+Figure 3.
+The drain-source current as a function of drain source voltage while Vgs is swept from 0.0 V to - 2.2 V, and Vds from 0.0 V to 5.0 V.

-Fig. 4: The drain-source current (Ids) as a function of gate-source voltage (Vgs) while drain voltage is fixed at 1.0 V and 5.0 V, and gate-source voltage is swept from 0 V to -3.3 V.
+Figure 4.
+The drain-source current (Ids) as a function of gate-source voltage (Vgs) while the drain voltage is fixed at 1.0 V and 5.0 V, and gate-source voltage is swept from 0 V to -3.3 V.

-The Drain Induced Barrier Lowering (DIBL) is an important parameter describing electrostatic integrity of The High Electron Mobility Transistor (HEMT).
-It is defined as the ratio of threshold voltage (V{th}) change to the drain-source voltage (V{th}) change (ΔV{th}) (28].
-In this work the DIBL is calculated at the difference between V{th} for V{ds1} =1.0v and V{ds2} =5.0v.
-The DIBL is calculated by the equation (1).
+The Drain Induced Barrier Lowering (DIBL) is an important parameter describing electrostatic integrity of the High Electron Mobility Transistor (HEMT).
+It is defined as the ratio of threshold voltage (V{th}) change to the drain-source voltage (Vds) change ($\Delta V{th} / \Delta V{ds}$) [28].
+In this work the DIBL was calculated at the difference between V{th} for V{ds1} =1.0v and V{ds2} =5.0v.
+The DIBL is calculated by the Eq.
+(1).